Awards Previous Winners

 2009 - Corey Kirkendoll, CISCO Systems

-2008 - Shaunna Black, VP and Manager of Worldwide Facilities, Texas Instruments & Kevin Lofgren, Founder and CEO, Farstar
+2008 - Shaunna Black, Texas Instruments and Kevin Lofgren, Farstar

 2006 - Debbie Mrazek, The Sales Company